MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 :::image type="content" source="media/monitor-batching-ingestion/events-received-processed-dropped-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart with graphs of the events received, processed, and dropped during ingestion from the github database aggregated over time.":::

 * Almost all the received events were processed successfully by the data connection.
-There is 1 dropped event, which is compatible with the failed ingestion result due to bad request that we saw when [viewing the ingestion result metric](#view-the-ingestion-result).
+There is one dropped event, which is compatible with the failed ingestion result due to bad request that we saw when [viewing the ingestion result metric](#view-the-ingestion-result).

 ### Compare Events Received and Outgoing Messages

-You may also want to compare the number of events received to the number of events that were sent from Event Hub to ADX, by comparing the **Events Received** and **Outgoing Messages** metrics.
+You may also want to compare the number of events received to the number of events that were sent from Event Hub to Azure Data Explorer, by comparing the **Events Received** and **Outgoing Messages** metrics.

 1. On the chart you have already created for **Events Received**, select **Add metric**.
-1. Select **Scope** and in the **Select a scope** dialog, browse for and select the namespace of the Event Hub that sends data to your data connection.
+1. Select **Scope** and in the **Select a scope** dialog, browse for, and select the namespace of the Event Hub that sends data to your data connection.

 :::image type="content" source="media/monitor-batching-ingestion/select-a-scope.png" alt-text="Screenshot of the Select a scope dialog in the Azure portal, showing a search for the github4demo in the list of Event Hubs Namespaces.":::

 1. Select **Apply**
 1. Select *Outgoing Messages* as the **Metric** value and *Sum* as the **Aggregation** value.

-Click away from the settings to get the full chart that compares the number of events processed by the ADX data connection to the number of events sent from the Event Hub.
+Click away from the settings to get the full chart that compares the number of events processed by the Azure Data Explorer data connection to the number of events sent from the Event Hub.

 :::image type="content" source="media/monitor-batching-ingestion/all-event-metrics-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart with graphs for all of the events received, processed, dropped and during ingestion from the github database aggregated over time.":::

-* Notice that all the events that were sent from Event Hub were processed successfully by the ADX data connection.
+* Notice that all the events that were sent from Event Hub were processed successfully by the Azure Data Explorer data connection.
 * If you have more than one Event Hub in the Event Hub namespace, you should filter the **Outgoing Messages** metric by the **Entity Name** dimension to get only data from the desired Event hub in your Event Hub namespace.
-* There is no option to monitor outgoing message per consumer group.
-The **Outgoing Messages** metric counts the total number of messages that where consumed by all consumer groups.
-Therefore, if you have a few consumer groups in your Event Hub, you may get a larger number of **Outgoing Messages** than **Events Received**.
+* There's no option to monitor outgoing message per consumer group.
+The **Outgoing Messages** metric counts the total number of messages that were consumed by all consumer groups.
+So, if you have a few consumer groups in your Event Hub, you may get a larger number of **Outgoing Messages** than **Events Received**.

 ## Next Steps